 We first had to develop the project sufficiently in order to be able to propose it to the appropriate Research Ethics Board (REB) of the University of Alberta.
 The project was presented as a collaborative publication, similar to an edited collection of essays.
 Participants, from the very start, were not presented or treated as “subjects,” so as to avoid ethical concerns.
 However, one issue that had to be negotiated with the REB was photography permissions.
 For this we developed a protocol and a sample permissions slip for participants to use.
 In later iterations we were able to convince the REB that we shouldn't have to collect ethics forms.

 Once we had ethics approval, we started the quiet recruitment phase, where we personally invited people we knew to participate in the project.
 We drew up a list of some thirty “seed” participants that we knew and then kept adding to that list as we thought about people we wanted for the project.
 Only once about forty participants were invited did we go public and issue an invitation through Humanist.
-It is hard to know whether the quiet phase made a difference in participation.
+It is hard to know whether the quiet recruitment phase made a difference in participation.
 We might have had as many participants without it, but it did give us a way of doing something about participation other than announcing and waiting.
 We also know that some of the people who joined after the announcement did so because invited people talked up the project.
 We should note, however, that for the subsequent iterations we didn't need to personally invite folk as we had a list of previous participants as a seed community.

 In the invitations and announcements we asked people to fill out a short form.
 Though labeled as an application form, it served primarily as a screening form, to make sure that applicants were serious and understood what the project was going to be.
 We ended up accepting all but a couple of applicants, and only rejected a few because they clearly had misunderstood the project.
 As part of the form, we asked, “How do you define Humanities Computing/Digital Humanities?” – and received a surprisingly interesting set of answers.
 (See How do you define Humanities Computing/Digital Humanities? for the variety of answers.)
 This list of definitions has proven to be a welcome side-effect of the project getting attention as a useful starting point for defining the field.